Wakanda: History

 Wakanda has an unusually high rate of mutation due to the dangerously mutagenic properties of the Vibranium mound.
 A large number of these Wakandan mutates are working for Erik Killmonger.

 Vibranium radiation has permeated much of Wakanda's flora and fauna, including the Heart-Shaped Herb eaten by members of the Black Panther Tribe (although T'Challa once allowed a dying Spider-Man to eat it in the hope that it would help him deal with a mysterious illness) and the flesh of the White Gorilla eaten by the members of the White Gorilla Tribe.

 In the 2008 "Secret Invasion" storyline, Skrull forces led by Commander K'vvvr invade Wakanda and engage Black Panther and his forces.
 Due to heavy resistance to the deployment of technological developments, both sides are forced to fight with swords and spears.
 The Wakandan forces voluntarily wear panther masks; this prevents the Skrulls from focusing attacks on their leader.
 Despite losses, the Wakandans defeat the Skrulls.
 They kill every single one, including K'vvvr, and send their ship back, packed with the bodies.
 A warning against invading Wakanda is left written on the wall of the ship's control center.

 While under the cosmic power of the Phoenix Force, Namor attacks Wakanda for hiding the Avengers and destroys much of the country with a tidal wave.
 After the attack, all mutants (particularly those who were siding with Phoenix controlled mutants) are banned from entering Wakanda as stated by Black Panther.
 Some students from the Jean Grey school are attacked by the Wakandan people; the students barely flee with the help of Storm.

-When Hydra manipulates a sentient cosmic cube named Kobik into unknowingly replacing the real Captain America's Steve Roger with his Hydra counterpart, then enact their Secret Empire, Wakanda is under a threat to be taken over by the rise of terrorist group across the universe, with its king T'Challa getting captured and forced to surrender, until all heroes and some villains who rebel against Hydra finally find a way to get both Kobik and the real Steve Rogers back, while rescuing both T'Challa and the rest of both captured and manipulated heroes.
+When Hydra manipulates a sentient cosmic cube named Kobik into unknowingly replacing the real Captain America's Steve Rogers with his Hydra counterpart, then enact their Secret Empire, Wakanda is under a threat to be taken over by the rise of terrorist group across the universe, with its king T'Challa getting captured and forced to surrender, until all heroes and some villains who rebel against Hydra finally find a way to get both Kobik and the real Steve Rogers back, while rescuing both T'Challa and the rest of both captured and manipulated heroes.
 Once Hydra's empire has been undone, Wakanda expanded its legacy to form an intergalactic empire on Planet Bast, while also revoking the mutant ban in their country, such as allowing Storm to visit and help anytime.
 The empire, now encompassing five galaxies, arises after a mission that sought the origin of Mena Ngai, the meteorite that brought the vibranium to Wakanda.